mjaiswal141/HCF-and-LCM/README.md

 # HCF-and-LCM
-C++ program to find HCF and LCM of two numbers.
+C++ program to find the HCF and LCM of entered two numbers.